eric-fey-hus/hus_CancerSurvialCohortDiagnostics/README.md

 CohortDiagnostics for Cancer Codelists
 ========================================================================================================================================================

+## This is a fork (eric-fey-hus/hus_CancerSurvivalCohortDiagnistics) for HUS use in Acamedic.

 ## R version
 1) You must have R version 4.2.X to run this study script.
 If you have R versions 4.3.X or higher this script will not work so please downgrade your R version